Student Learning Outcomes

 Health & Wellness

-- Explain how their behaviors and choices intersect with societal factors that contribute
+- Explain how their behaviors and choices intersect with societal factors that contribute to wellness.

 - Engage in research and critical evaluation of wellness practices, contexts, and impacts.